 Again, we’ll be splitting those up by must-haves and nice-to-haves.
 A Key Result should meet the must-have criteria for it to qualify as a Key Result.

 The nice-to-haves are often communicated as mandatory by other people or organizations, but we believe they’re optional.
 Especially when new to OKR, it could help to keep things simple and not be too strict on those.

 Make the Objective achievable

 Imagine you have achieved all your Key Results, have you then also achieved the Objective?
 Remember: an Objective tells you where to go, Key Results tell you how to get there.
-When creating Key Results for an Objective, you’re answering the question How will I know I am getting to my Objective?.
-We are talking about Key Results: those results that are key to getting closer to the Objective.
+When creating Key Results for an Objective, you’re answering the question “How will I know I am getting to my Objective?”.
+We are talking about Key Results: those results that will be absolutely key to getting you closer to your Objective.

 Your Key Results reflect your ambition, so how ambitious are you?
 A Key Result that doesn’t make you feel a little uncomfortable, is not ambitious enough.
 Yet, they should not discourage you, so keep them realistic.
 A good rule of thumb is to forecast 30% to 40% above what you would deem possible.
 That way you should be able to get to at least 70% of your target.
-Remember that it must be achievable before the Objective is due.
+Remember that it should be achievable before the Objective is due.

 If your Initiatives don’t have the desired effect, change them.
 When you have no idea what Initiatives could drive your OKRs, do the smallest possible thing first.
 Similarly, in a constantly changing environment, you should constantly try new things.
 Measure its effect and — if successful — multiply your efforts.